On this page

 Sharing data on product demand, regional variations, and inventory turnover helps you to empower your partners to optimize their stock levels and make strategic business decisions.
 This data-driven approach can improve their profitability and strengthen their loyalty to your brand.

-3 steps to defining channel partner incentives for FMCG businesses
+3 steps to automate channel partner incentives for FMCG businesses

-Here is a 3 step guide to defining channel partner incentives for FMCG businesses and how Xoxoday Compass can help.
+Here is a 3-step guide to defining channel partner incentives for FMCG businesses and how Compass can help.

 Step 1: Understand your stakeholders & clearly define objectives and automate incentive plans